Juventus star Ronaldo out for Champions League clash against Messi and Barcelona after positive Covid-19 result | Goal.com

 Meanwhile, Italian sports minister Vincenzo Spadafora has said Ronaldo is under investigation for a possible breaching of protocol after he flew back to Italy following his positive test result.

-Spadafora has claimed that Ronaldo was not able to enter the country after his positive test without the proper authorisation from Italian health officials.
+Spadafora has claimed that Ronaldo was not able to enter the country without the proper authorisation from Italian health officials.

 Spadafora told Rai Tre: "Cristiano did not respect the protocol.
 There is an investigation by the Federal Prosecutor's Office to prove it.